-Student outcome assessments and surveys were administered, and classroom observations were conducted to answered study research questions and document sample characteristics.
+Student outcome assessments and surveys were administered, and classroom observations were conducted to answer study research questions and document sample characteristics.
 In addition to these measures, student demographic data were collected from school partners through district-maintained student databases.

 Student assessments and surveys.
 State mathematics assessment data were obtained from participating districts to screen students for eligibility for the intervention and assess baseline equivalence between the treatment and control groups.
-Several standardized, norm-referenced student assessments were administered to treatment and control students at pre-test and post-test to assess the promise of the PAR intervention for improving distal mathematics learning.
+Several standardized, norm-referenced student assessments were administered to treatment and control students at pretest and posttest to assess the promise of the PAR intervention for improving distal mathematics learning.
 In addition, PAR mastery tests were administered to treatment and control students at the beginning and end of each strand of the intervention to assess proximal mathematics learning, and a survey of students' perceptions of the intervention was administered at the conclusion of the study.

-Oregon Assessment of Knowledge and Skills Mathematics (OAKS).
-The OAKS (Oregon Department of Education, nd) is a criterion referenced test aligned with grade-level content standards.
+Oregon Assessment of Knowledge and Skills.
+The OAKS (Oregon Department of Education, n.d.) is a criterion referenced test aligned with grade-level content standards.
 It is an untimed, computer-based, multiple-choice test that assesses calculation and estimation, measurement, statistics and probability, algebraic relations, and geometry concepts aligned with state standards.
-A score of 225 is considered passing, or meeting state standards.
-School personnel oversaw administration of the OAKS in 5th grade (2013-2014) and reported scores to the research team as part of screening in 2014-2015.
-Students were allowed to take the test up to three times during their 5th grade year: the highest score was reported and used for analysis.
-Student OAKS scores were used to screen students into the study with students who scored below the 40th percentile eligible to participate.
+A score of 225 is considered passing or meeting state standards.
+School personnel oversaw administration of the OAKS in Grade 5 (2013-2014) and reported scores to the research team as part of screening in 2014-2015.
+Students were allowed to take the test up to 3 times during their Grade 5 year: The highest score was reported and used for analysis.
+OAKS scores were used to screen students into the study: Those who scored below the 40th percentile were eligible to participate.

-easyCBM (Alonzo et al., 2006). easyCBM Mathematics is a standardized, individualized, computer-administered assessment for students in kindergarten through eighth grade.
-In each grade, the measures include 15 items to assess each of three focal points, based on the National Council of Teachers of Mathematics (NCTM) Focal Point Standards.
+easyCBM. easyCBM (Alonzo et al., 2006) Mathematics is a standardized, individualized, computer-administered assessment for students in kindergarten through Grade 8.
+In each grade, the measures include 15 items to assess each of three focal points, based on the NCTM Focal Point Standards.
 Items have also been mapped to CCSS-M domains.
 For the study, we used the easyCBM CCSS version.
-Measures are untimed, but the estimated administration time is 18-30 minutes.
-The internal consistency of the mathematics measures in middle school ranges from .92-.95 and the concurrent validity correlation between the winter benchmark form and the SAT-10 is .82 (Anderson & Donchik, 2014).
+Measures are untimed, but the estimated administration time is 18 to 30 min.
+The internal consistency of the mathematics measures in middle school ranges from .92 to .95 and the concurrent validity correlation between the winter benchmark form and the SAT-10 is .82 (Anderson & Donchik, 2014).

 AIMSweb Mathematics Computation.
-AIMSweb Mathematics Computation (M-COMP) is a 8-minute, timed measure of student fluency with basic facts, computation, and conversion of whole numbers, fractions, percentages, integers, and exponents for students in grades 1-8.
-Thirty alternate forms of equivalent difficulty are available at each grade level.
-Items are scored as either incorrect or correct (i.e., there is no partial scoring), and assigned a pre-determined point value (1-3 points) based on the difficulty of the item.
+AIMSweb Mathematics Computation (M-COMP) is an 8-min, timed measure of student fluency with basic facts, computation, and conversion of whole numbers, fractions, percentages, integers, and exponents for students in Grades 1 to 8.
+In total, 30 alternate forms of equivalent difficulty are available at each grade level.
+Items are scored as either incorrect or correct (i.e., there is no partial scoring), and assigned a predetermined point value (1-3 points) based on the difficulty of the item.
 Fisher's z transformed reliability coefficients for the M-COMP range from .82 to .90, split-half reliability ranges from .85 to .93, and alpha ranges from .82 to .91 (Pearson Education Inc., 2010).
 Correlations between M-COMP scores and the Group Mathematics Assessment and Diagnostic Evaluation are .76 at Grade 8 and .73 at Grade 3.
 In the study, students were administered the Grade 5 fall and spring benchmarks to assess student knowledge of prerequisite skills.
 In addition, we administered the Grade 6 fall and spring benchmark measures to assess grade-level mathematics knowledge.